|Table of Contents|

-The magnetic field produced due to a current carrying conductor has the following characteristics:
+The magnetic field produced due to a current-carrying conductor has the following characteristics:

-- It encircle the conductors.
+- It encircles the conductor.

 - It lies in a plane perpendicular to the conductor.